Skip to main content

 info

-If you're wondering if there's an API reference for this, yes! topi Elements uses the same code path internally as the /catalog/carts/rental-overview endpoint.
-Some of the properties like price is optional, so we recommend taking a look at the reference.
+There is an API reference for this. topi Elements uses the same code path internally as the /catalog/carts/rental-overview endpoint.
+Some properties, like price, are optional, so check the reference.

-So, if the items that you've passed match with products in your topi catalog, the topi Checkout Button should now render on the page!
+If the items you passed match products in your topi catalog, the topi Checkout Button now renders on the page.

 screenshot of topi Checkout Button rendered on the cart page in German

-Great, you did it!
-We now have a custom element rendering on your store, which will conditionally render according to the cart contents.
+You now have a custom element on your store that renders conditionally based on the cart contents.

-Feel free to open up your browser's Dev Tools and look at the Network tab.
-You'll see that a request was made to topi with the data you passed in, and topi's server responded with pricing information that is now available throughout your ecom store in the front end.
+Open your browser's Dev Tools and look at the Network tab.
+You'll see the request made to topi with the data you passed in, and topi's response with the pricing information that is now available across your store's frontend.

-As briefly mentioned earlier, this response is shared across all topi elements that you've dropped into your pages, which means you don't have to call this every time you add new elements to the page.
+This response is shared across all topi elements on your pages, so you don't have to call the setter again each time you add a new element.

-Just make sure you keep updating topi Elements with the cart contents using topi.cartItems = [...] and things should just work.
-If you don't, then be aware that the elements may display incorrect topi pricing information.
+Keep updating topi Elements with the cart contents using topi.cartItems = [...].
+If you don't, the elements may display incorrect topi pricing.

 Understanding state in topi Elements

-In rendering your first element you would have noticed the coupling between the Checkout Button custom element and the inputs passed into the topi.cartItems = [...] setter.
+In rendering your first element, the Checkout Button is coupled to the input passed into the topi.cartItems = [...] setter.
 The Checkout Button relies on your cartItems input to determine its behaviour.

 But what about other elements and situations?
-What if, for example, you wanted to render the Checkout Button on the PDP, and you wanted this button to behave according to a single PDP item instead of the whole cart?
+For example, what if you wanted to render the Checkout Button on the PDP and have it behave according to a single PDP item instead of the whole cart?

-This is where an understanding of state management inside of topi Elements becomes helpful.
+This is where it helps to understand state management inside topi Elements.

 PDP vs Cart states